Phil Gosselin, Infield

 Gosselin finished the 2016 season with 61 hits and a .277 batting average in 122 games.
 Defensively, he played 6 games at first base, 35 games at second base, 10 games at third base, 2 games in left field, and 1 game in right field.

 Gosselin was designated for assignment on February 7, 2017.
 He was traded to the Pittsburgh Pirates on February 10th.
-The Rangers claimed him off waivers on August 12, 2017.
+The Texas Rangers claimed him off waivers on August 12, 2017.
+He spent most of the 2017 season in the minors.
+He played in 28 games with the Pirates and 12 games with the Rangers.